OpenSource-For-Freedom/CYBER_OPS/README.md

   </pre>
 </p>

 This directory contains resources and tools for OFFSEC and DEFSEC operations in Linux environments.
-Use these files to enhance security assessments and defense strategies.

 - **Scripts**: Automate tasks for offensive and defensive operations.
 - **Configs**: Predefined settings for secure system configurations.